microsoft/azure-orbital-space-sdk/docs/architecture/architecture.md

 Visit the **[Plugins](./components/plugins.md)** documentation for more information on what plugins are and how to author them.

-## Developer Tools
+## Tools

-See **[Developer Tools](./developer-tools)** documentation for more information on what is used to develop, and develop solutions on top of, the Azure Orbital Space SDK.
+See **[Tools](../tools/tools.md)** documentation for more information on what is used to develop, and develop solutions on top of, the Azure Orbital Space SDK.

 ## Kubernetes Configuration